MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## What features are changing?

 As we improve the client, the experience has been improved to align with similar features.
-Here are some of the changes you see.
+Here are some of the changes you'll see.

 |Classic Teams|New Teams|
 |:-----|:-----|